leonardomendix/docs/content/en/docs/studio/page-editor/page-editor-widgets/page-editor-widgets-visibility-section.md

 {{% alert type="info" %}}

 You can only configure role-based conditional visibility when security is enabled.
-For more information, see .
+For more information, see [Security, Roles & Permissions](/studio/settings-security/).

 {{% /alert %}}